Complete Guide to Hybrid Inverters 2025

 2. Increased energy independence: Reduced dependence on the electricity grid.

-3. Protection against power cuts: Maintains power to essential circuits in the event of a grid failure.
+3. Protection against power cuts: Maintains power supply to essential circuits in the event of a grid failure.

 6. Reduced carbon footprint: Maximum use of locally produced renewable energy.